Lymah123/Hactoberfest2023/README.md

 Oct 26: I looked for more issues to work on in the repos.
 I forked the backend repo to checkout.

 Oct 27: I raised 3 issues on DevLab's repo for slop 3.0 projects.
 I was assigned to a new issue.
 I submitted a PR.
 I worked on suggestions made in a PR.

+Oct 28: I started working on a new issue